BlakeWilliams/fernet/README.md

 - `middleware.ErrorHandler` - rescues panics and calls a `Handler[T]` to handle
   the error.
 - `middleware.Logger` - logs requests and responses using slog.

+## Metal

+Fernet provides `Metal` handlers, which operate against net/http `Request` and `ResponseWriter` types.
+These handlers are useful for integrating with existing middleware and libraries or modifying the request/response before it is passed to the `RequestContext` handler.

-- `middleware.MethodRewrite` - Rewrites the HTTP method based on the value of the `_method` form value.
+- `metal.MethodRewrite` - Rewrites the HTTP method based on the value of the `_method` form value.